AppImage/docs.appimage.org/source/packaging-guide/from-source/linuxdeploy-user-guide.rst

 This causes linuxdeploy to call a plugin called ``qt``, if available.

 .. note::
-   An list of plugins can be found in the `Awesome linuxdeploy README`_.
+   A list of plugins can be found in the `Awesome linuxdeploy README`_.

 .. _Awesome linuxdeploy README: https://github.com/linuxdeploy/awesome-linuxdeploy#linuxdeploy-plugins